Get more than a job.

 Become a Student Leader!

-Student Activities is hiring for over 30 Student Leader positions.
+Student Activities is hires for over 30 Student Leader positions starting Spring Quarter.
 Take a look below for brief job descriptions and instructions on how to apply!

 How to Apply!

-- Fill out an application for the jobs you want to apply for:
+Fill out an application for the jobs you want to apply for (applications available Spring 2014):

 - Student Government Application